EstherSlabbert/EstherSlabbert/README.md

 -->
 Hi, my name is Esther Slabbert.

-I have learnt Python, SQL, and SQLite with a focus on data science.
+I have learnt Python, SQL, and SQLite with a focus on data science during a Data Science bootcamp with HyperionDev.
+I am currently learning coding with a focus on DevOps as a Sparta Trainee at Sparta Global.

 To reach me: